The prowler sled is an excellent tool for building power, speed, strength and muscle, or burning fat.

 The treadmill push offers similar benefits that the Prowler sled provides making it a great alternative.

-- One of the key benefit of treadmill pushing is that it provides the benefits you get with the Prowler sled without the need to purchase one or find a gym with one, if you do not currently attend a gym with a sled.
+One of the key benefits of treadmill pushing is that it provides the benefits you get with the Prowler sled without the need to purchase one or find a gym with one, if you do not currently attend a gym with a sled.

 The Prowler sled is hands down one of the most critical pieces of equipment that any athlete can add to their current training program.